NLHEALTHCARE/PYELT/README.rst

 Pyelt was developed as a framework to support the realisation of datawarehouse 2.0 from NL Healthcare Clinics.
 This project is based on:

-- Data Vault design pattern (https://hanshultgren.wordpress.com/) of Hans Hultgren
+- the Data Vault design pattern (https://hanshultgren.wordpress.com/) of Hans Hultgren
-- Domain design with (inter)national standards, mostly [HL7 RIM](https://www.hl7.org/documentcenter/public_temp_0BB49CB1-1C23-BA17-0C2E211163D07382/calendarofevents/himss/2009/presentations/Reference%20Information%20Model_Tue.pdf) and Zorginformatiebouwstenen (dutch) (https://zibs.nl)
+- a Domain design according to (inter)national standards.
+The main part of this design is based on the international "HL7 RIM" standard (https://www.hl7.org/documentcenter/public_temp_0BB49CB1-1C23-BA17-0C2E211163D07382/calendarofevents/himss/2009/presentations/Reference%20Information%20Model_Tue.pdf) and the natioal  "Zorginformatiebouwstenen" standard(dutch; https://zibs.nl).